csc-training/esiwace-summerschool-2024/B3/L9/exercises/curand-interoperability/README.md

 Here the vector `x` has to be a *device pointer*, so use correct `host_data` specification.

-In order to avoid memory leaks, the resources used by the random number generator have to be freed:
+When the task is complete, in order to avoid memory leaks, the resources used by the random number generator have to be freed:
 ```Fortran
 istat = curandDestroyGenerator(g)
 ```